Vault (gymnastics): Injuries

 The horse has been blamed for several serious accidents over the years.
+Diane Ellingson Smith was paralyzed in 1981 when she over-rotated a new vault she was attempting.
 In 1988, American Julissa Gomez was paralyzed in a vaulting accident; she died from complications from her injuries three years later.
+In 1990, a junior Colombian gymnast, Claudia Castillo, broke three vertebrae after her feet slipped off the springboard while she was attempting a vault and became quadripalegic.
 During warmups at the 1998 Goodwill Games, Chinese gymnast Sang Lan fell and suffered paralysis from a cervical-spine injury.

 In a series of crashes when the horse's height was set too low at the 2000 Olympics, gymnasts either rammed into the horse's front end, or had bad landings after having problems with their hand placements during push-off.

 In 2007, Dutch junior gymnast Imke Glas was seriously injured after a fall on a vault.

 A 2021 study suggested that landing scoring criteria for vault in women's gymnastics increased the risk of injury compared to the criteria in men's gymnastics.
 Both this study and an earlier one from 2015 recommended allowing more flexion at the knees during landing to reduce impact-related injuries.